rajs96/Inner-Critic-Chatbot/README.md

 export OPENAI_API_KEY="your key here"
 ```

+For the later finetuning steps, you'll need more advanced environment setup, such as your AWS account, HuggingFace models, etc. I'll provide more details on that later.

 # Documentation Sections

 Here are explanations / documentation for main steps of the projects.
 Some steps are still in progress.
-- [Data](data/README.md): How initial training dataset was curated and generated.
+- [Data and Prompt Engineering - DONE] (data/README.md): How initial training dataset was curated and generated.
 - Models [In Progress]: Two-step modeling approach to the chat agent.
 - Evaluation [In Progress]: Evaluation of Chat Agent.